aledipa/QuiteMinimalCalculator/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Notes
-This was developed as a school project
+This was developed as an old school project